MikeGonzaBar/GithubReleasesManager/README.md

 2. Expand "Available Files" section
 3. Click "Download" on any file
 4. Choose save location in the file dialog
+5. Watch the real-time progress bar showing download percentage and bytes transferred
+6. The actual file is downloaded from GitHub (not a placeholder)
-5. The app automatically tracks the download in "Installed Apps"
+7. The app automatically tracks the download in "Installed Apps"

 ## Data Storage